jeffreytano/jeffreytano.github.io/_pages/Learning/leetcode/leetcode424.md

 So, for target = 'A', we will get indexes = \[-1,2,4,5,7\]

-if there are less or equal number of indexes than **k**, which mean all non-matching charcter can be replaced.
+if there are less or equal number of indexes than **k**, which mean all non-matching character can be replaced.
 So we just return the length of `s`

 we start scanning with fixing window size,